Buckley leads New Orleans against Texas A&M-CC after 32-point game - WTOP News

 Corpus Christi, Texas; Wednesday, 4:30 p.m.
 EST

-BOTTOM LINE: New Orleans visits Texas A&M-CC after Jakevion Buckley scored 32 points in New Orleans’ 85-69 win against the UT Rio Grande Valley Vaqueros.
+BOTTOM LINE: New Orleans visits Texas A&M-CC after Jakevion Buckley scored 32 points in New Orleans’ 85-69 victory against the UT Rio Grande Valley Vaqueros.

-The Islanders are 4-1 in home games.
-Texas A&M-CC averages 75.9 points while outscoring opponents by 7.6 points per game.

-The Privateers have gone 2-1 against Southland opponents.
-New Orleans averages 13.8 turnovers per game and is 2-1 when winning the turnover battle.
+The Privateers are 2-1 against Southland opponents.
+New Orleans ranks fourth in the Southland shooting 36.1% from 3-point range.

-Texas A&M-CC’s average of 7.1 made 3-pointers per game is 1.7 fewer made shots on average than the 8.8 per game New Orleans gives up.
-New Orleans has shot at a 43.9% clip from the field this season, 3.1 percentage points greater than the 40.8% shooting opponents of Texas A&M-CC have averaged.
+Texas A&M-CC’s average of 7.1 made 3-pointers per game is 1.7 fewer made shots on average than the 8.8 per game New Orleans allows.
+New Orleans has shot at a 43.9% rate from the field this season, 3.1 percentage points above the 40.8% shooting opponents of Texas A&M-CC have averaged.

-The Islanders and Privateers square off Wednesday for the first time in conference play this season.
+The Islanders and Privateers square off Wednesday for the first time in Southland play this season.

-TOP PERFORMERS: Mason Gibson is shooting 44.6% from beyond the arc with 2.3 made 3-pointers per game for the Islanders, while averaging 9.8 points.
-Sheldon Williams is shooting 56.5% and averaging 11.2 points over the past 10 games.
+TOP PERFORMERS: Mason Gibson averages 2.3 made 3-pointers per game for the Islanders, scoring 9.8 points while shooting 44.6% from beyond the arc.
+Sheldon Williams is shooting 56.5% and averaging 11.2 points over the last 10 games.

-Buckley is scoring 14.2 points per game with 5.2 rebounds and 5.0 assists for the Privateers.
-Coleton Benson is averaging 13.3 points and 2.8 rebounds while shooting 36.4% over the last 10 games.
+Buckley is averaging 14.2 points, 5.2 rebounds, five assists and 1.8 steals for the Privateers.
+Coleton Benson is averaging 3.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Islanders: 4-6, averaging 77.0 points, 34.7 rebounds, 15.7 assists, 9.0 steals and 3.4 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 69.5 points per game.